-Methodological strategies are procedures that help ensure success in the teaching-learning interaction; likewise, these tools strengthen the knowledge of the student who is increasing their skills and improving their interpersonal relationships; therefore, the teacher becomes the guide of knowledge, from this he plans using various resources to strengthen the skills of the students and thus achieve academic success [2].
-Role an effective play is interpersonal methodological strategy enhance to relationships; it can be done in pairs or in small groups; cooperation is enhanced by working together in shared activities and the promotion of oral skills.
+Methodological strategies are procedures that help ensure success in the teaching-learning interaction; likewise, these tools strengthen the knowledge of the student who is increasing their skills and improving their interpersonal relationships; therefore, the teacher becomes the guide of knowledge, from this he plans using various resources to strengthen the skills of the students and thus achieve academic success [2]. effective Role play is methodological strategy enhance interpersonal relationships; it can be done in pairs or in small groups; cooperation is enhanced by working together in shared activities and the promotion of oral skills.
 Practical exercises are carried out in a relaxed way, in a climate of trust, motivation and self-esteem of the students [3].